If there’s one tool you need to keep your business running smoothly, it’s a top-notch online calendar like Google Calendar.

 Share your calendars with others

 Whether you want to book a meeting at a time that works for everyone or you need to keep an eye on your coworkers’ agendas, you can add their calendars to yours (if they also use Google Calendar).

 Users can control who sees their calendar and what content they see.
 You’ll need to request access through the app; once they approve, their events will appear under your “Other calendars” section.
 You’ll be able to see their daily agenda until they revoke your permissions.

 Google Calendar lets you block off time and create appointment slots so people can schedule private meetings with you.
 They’ll get a shareable web version of your calendar where they can check when you’re free and quickly set up meetings at any of the times you carved out for them.

 Almost like having a personal assistant, Google Calendar will email you an overview of your daily agenda every morning at 5 a.m.
 This is an extremely useful feature for business owners who have a lot on their plates.

 Sync meetings with your CRM

 As we mentioned before, Google Calendar’s list of integrations is endless.
 If your business uses a CRM, check out its settings to see if it works with Google Calendar.
 Chances are that it does!

 Google has built a reputation for designing powerful tools.
-Google Calendar is one of many stellar apps that are part of G Suite; it helps you stay up to date with your busy schedule and achieve your business goals in record time.
+Google Calendar is one of many stellar apps that are part of Google Workspace; it helps you stay up to date with your busy schedule and achieve your business goals in record time.